Is That All There Is? The Burnout Generation Wants Some Answers

 Alexis, who identified her burnout thanks to a meme, is currently working at a different company — and that change alone has helped.
 "I feel phenomenal," she says.
 "They treat me like a person who deserves kindness and a future they want.
 I know it feels like a low bar, but I've been amazed at the people I've met here who feel the same way."

 "Maybe burnout is what led me to a better place.
-But traveling through the muck to get here was about as painful as it gets," she says.
+But travelling through the muck to get here was about as painful as it gets," she says.

 Camilla is doing better, too.
 "I'm happily working at a deli in a local shop," she says.
 "It's not what I spent thousands training for, but I'm happy doing that part-time while I write."